SuhasYogeshwara1996/Customer-Sentiment-Analysis/README.md

 # Project Title
 Amazon Reviews Analysis

-This project aims to analyze Amazon reviews using a historical dataset.
+This project aims to analyze Amazon reviews of cell phones and their accessories using a historical dataset.
 It includes data retrieval, preprocessing, and possibly further analysis or model building based on the dataset.
 # Dataset
 License: Apache 2.0
 Description: The dataset contains reviews of cell phones and accessories.